 Administrators can monitor storage space

 Administrators perform the following steps to closely monitor space utilization:

 - Export reports in CSV format for destination, storage servers, or store points as needed, paying particular attention to the usedPercentage column.

-- Destinations: navigate to Destinations > Action menu > Export All to download a report of detailed usage statistics for all destinations.
+- Destinations: navigate to Storage > Destinations and select Action menu > Export All to download a report of detailed usage statistics for all destinations.

-- Storage servers: navigate to Destinations > Servers > Action menu > Export All to download a report of detailed usage statistics for all storage servers associated with the master server.
+- Storage servers: navigate to Storage > Servers and select Action menu > Export All to download a report of detailed usage statistics for all storage servers associated with the authority server.

-- Store points: navigate to Destinations > Store Points > Action menu > Export All to download a report of detailed usage statistics for all store points.
+- Store points: navigate to Storage > Store Points and select Action menu > Export All to download a report of detailed usage statistics for all store points.

-These reports are also available via the Code42 CrashPlan API.
+These reports are also available via the Code42 for Enterprise API.

 Legal department can view restore history

 - Open the Details for a particular organization.

 - Locate the column listing the number of restores.